arthurHamon2/Reactable-like-prototype/README.md

 * _Placing reactable objects on the canvas_

-    From a list menu, you can smoothly drag the reactable         objects on the canvas.
+    From a list menu, you can drag the reactable objects on the canvas.
 The objects on the canvas are connecting with others according to their distance.

 * _Oscillator implementation_